holepunchto/pear-docs/howto/work-with-many-hypercores-using-corestore.md

 console.log('main core key:', b4a.toString(core1.key, 'hex'))

 // Here we'll only join the swarm with the core1's discovery key
-// We don't need to announce core2 and core3, because they'll replicated with core1 swarm.join(core1.discoveryKey)
+// We don't need to announce core2 and core3, because they'll be replicated with core1 swarm.join(core1.discoveryKey)

 // Corestore replication internally manages to replicate every loaded core